-Smoke alarms are a key part of a home fire escape plan.
+Smoke alarms are a key part of a fire escape plan.
 When there is a fire, smoke spreads fast.
-Most fatal fires occur at night when people are asleep.
-Often, victims never wake up.
-Working smoke alarms will detect smoke and sound an alarm to alert you, giving you precious time to escape.
-Most injuries or deaths that occur from house fires are because of the smoke, not the fire.
+Most injuries or deaths that occur from residential fires are because of the smoke, not the fire.
 Working smoke alarms give you early warning so you can get outside quickly.